Understanding our entry requirements

 We call these required grades our standard entry requirements.
 Unless you are a widening access student who is eligible for a Plus flag, you will be asked to meet at least the single set of grades or the lower grade level requirements in order to be considered for a place on the relevant degree programme.

-If you have met or exceeded, or are predicted to meet or exceed, the single set of grades or the lower grade level listed in our standard entry requirement, you will be entered into our selection process to be considered for a place on the relevant degree programme.
+If you have met or exceeded, or are predicted to meet or exceed, the single set of grades or the lower grade level listed in our standard entry requirement, you will be entered into our selection process to be considered for a place on the relevant degree.
 Entry into our selection process, regardless of the grades you have achieved, does not guarantee that you will receive an offer.